Sparkling Spearmint Lemonade

 3. To assemble the lemonade, add 1 ounce each of simple syrup and lemon juice to a tall glass filled with ice.
-Top with about 6 ounces of club soda.
+Top with about 6 ounces of club soda or sparkling water.
 Stir.
 Garnish with fresh mint.

 The ultimate summer refresher, crafted with fresh mint and lime.

 1. Place mint leaves and 1 lime wedge into a sturdy glass.
 Use a muddler to crush the mint and lime to release the mint oils and lime juice.
 Add 2 more lime wedges and the sugar, and muddle again to release the lime juice.
 Do not strain the mixture.
 Fill the glass almost to the top with ice.
 Pour the rum over the ice, and fill the glass with carbonated water.
 Stir, taste, and add more sugar if desired.
 Garnish with the remaining lime wedge.
 Serves 1.